int08h/blog/content/post/to-catch-a-lying-timeserver.md

 +++

-[Roughtime](https://roughtime.googlesource.com/roughtime/) is a new protocol designed to provide internet-scale secure time synchronization while addressing shortcomings of how time sync is typically used in the wild.
+[Roughtime](https://roughtime.googlesource.com/roughtime/) is a protocol designed to provide internet-scale secure time synchronization and address shortcomings of how time sync is typically used in the wild.

 # Why This Is Important

 Many aspects of day-to-day computing assume an accurate local clock.
-These assumptions extend to security-critical operations like certificate expiry, OSCP stapling, and Kerberos tickets.
+This assumption extends to security-critical operations like certificate expiry, OSCP stapling, and Kerberos tickets.
 An attacker that subverts time sync could violate the security of these operations.

 The dominant internet time-sync protocol, Network Time Protocol (NTP), is showing its age.
 Amongst other things: